That Forsyte Woman: Reception

-Box office
+Bosley Crowther panned the film in his November 11,1949 review for The New York Times, beginning with what he saw as the betrayal of Irene, “One of the most intriguing characters in the English fiction of our times….And, to be quite blunt about it, Miss Garson and M-G-M have done just about as cruelly by her as anyone could possibly do. …(making) a production out of her and (letting) the real lady go hang. …the script is a lot of lifeless rhetoric and the direction by Compton Bennett is absurd….”

 That Forsyte Woman ranked ninth among popular film at the British box office in 1949.
 It recorded admissions of 1,341,629 in France.

 According to MGM records, the film made $1,855,000 in the U.S. and Canada and $1,855,000 overseas, ultimately earning the studio a loss of $574,000.